Log search

 Log retention and pagination

-Log search covers the most recent seven days of logs.
+Log search covers the most recent 30 days of logs.
+Logs older than 30 days are automatically deleted and cannot be recovered.
 Results are loaded in pages of 100 entries.
 Scroll to the bottom of the table to load additional results.
 Logs are not streamed live; to view additional logs produced after the initial search, refresh the page.

 Permissions